-I am an early career researcher with expertise in politics and security in Eurasia, the dynamics of conflict and political violence, and social movements.
+I am a lecturer at the University of Portsmouth, focusing on politics and security in Russia and Eurasia, terrorism and political violence, and social movements.

 - Social movements